 This is why it's important not to take the accuracy of OWI breath tests for granted.
 In fact, breath testing machines often yield inaccurate results.
 Successfully challenging these results in court can mean the difference between a conviction and a dismissal of the charges.

 The breath testing machine used by Iowa law enforcement is called the DataMaster.
 Its results can be challenged if the officer administering the test wasn't properly certified, if the machine was not calibrated correctly or if proper instructions were not given to the defendant.
 Even if the machine was working properly and the test was administered according to protocol, differences in body temperature and metabolic rate between individuals can skew the results.

-Most OWI prosecutions in Iowa rely heavily on breath test evidence.
+Most OWI prosecutions in Iowa rely heavily on breath test evidence, though police officers are trained to look for additional signs of intoxication.
 This evidence can be challenged in court by cross-examining the officer who administered the test or by presenting expert testimony as to the DataMaster's limitations.

 Iowa defense lawyer J. Dean Keegan have extensive experience challenging DataMaster test results in court.
 Mr. Keegan is well-versed on the science of measuring blood alcohol content through breath tests.
 A former prosecuting intern.
 For more information on how we challenge Iowa breath test results in court, please see our defenses to OWI/DUI web page.